 In the beginning, it had riveting armor, but Neu changed to welding.
 About 6,700 Sd.Kfz.250 was produced in the whole series.
 The majority was deployed with the reconnaissance battalion of the armored division.

 The marking is the 2nd Armored Division, 2nd reconnaissance Battalion, 3rd Squadron, 1944, in France.
-In the manual, there were no instructions for camouflage paint and it was only a color of dark yellow or sandy yellow.
-In the box art, some three-color camouflage is given.
+In the manual, there were no instructions for camouflage paint and it was the only color of dark yellow or sandy yellow.
+The box package, some three-color camouflage is given.
 I painted it with my favorite camouflage pattern.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.